Heat-health alert for East of England

 • How our contracts can support care staff having access to appropriate technology / devices to conduct their job for maximum efficiency (for example, reducing need for paper based tasks).
 Where the employee uses their own device (e.g. mobile phone), and they incur additional costs due to use for their job, they should receive sufficient expenses to cover costs associated with work tasks.

-• How ECC can better promote care, and raise it's profile to residents, job seekers and system partners.
+• How ECC can better promote care, and raise its profile to residents, job seekers and system partners.

 Last updated: 11/07/2024